 the harbour master may order the master of the vessel, the presence of which constitutes such a danger, to forthwith scuttle the vessel and, if the master fails to comply forthwith with that order, the harbour master may by any means that he thinks fit, cause the vessel to be scuttled.

-(2) An action shall not be brought against the Crown, the Minister, a harbour master or any person acting under the authority of a harbour master for loss or damage occasioned by any act done in good faith pursuant to the powers conferred by this section.
+[(2) deleted]

+[Section 7 amended by No. 9 of 2014 s.
+40.]

 7A.
 Deputy harbour masters: appointment and functions

 (1) The Minister may, in writing, appoint any person to be a deputy harbour master of any port.